 #14.
 Experience Goods

-Experience goods are the goods which are considered the contrast of search goods.
+Experience goods are the goods that are considered the contrast of search goods.
 That means it is not easy to evaluate the quality of the goods before making a purchasing decision.
-People can know about the quality of the product once they experience it or use.
+People can know about the quality of the product once they experience it or use it.

-Examples of experience goods are a haircut, treatment at a hospital, medicine, food and services at a restaurant, hotel, self-help books, movie, etc.
+Examples of experience goods are a haircut, treatment at a hospital, medicine, food, and services at a restaurant, hotel, self-help books, movies, etc.

 #15.
 Perfect Substitutes

-Perfect substitutes are the goods which are impossible to differentiate.
+Perfect substitutes are goods that are impossible to differentiate.
 Therefore, it is difficult to build a brand name in the sales of these products.

 #16.
 Fashion Goods

-Fashion goods are those goods which are associated with the fashion industry and are worn by people.
-Examples of fashion goods are apparels, clothes, footwear, sportswear, activewear, jewelry, bags, other accessories, etc.
+Fashion goods are those goods that are associated with the fashion industry and are worn by people.
+Examples of fashion goods are apparel, clothes, footwear, sportswear, activewear, jewelry, bags, other accessories, etc. When income rises, people prefer buying such goods.

 #17.
 Necessity Goods